457Stonehouse/GCICAP/README.md

 		-parameterise the units (KM or NM) the GCI messages are delivered in -Add parameter to control whether GCI messages are displayed or not -make EWRs available to both sides

+Changes for September 15, 2015
+	Template aircraft reduced to 4 per side.
+Pilot names of template aircraft now prefixed with __TMP__ Changes to GCI logic and intercepts due to above correcting a situation caused by misinterpretation of Sanfu's 		        original code